Education and Training is the largest employer in the Shire of Mundaring, making up 12.6% of total employment.

 The major differences between the jobs held by local workers of the Shire of Mundaring and Western Australia were:

-- A larger percentage of local workers employed in Public Administration and Safety (10.1% compared to 6.2%)
+- A larger percentage of local workers employed in the field of Education and Training (12.6% compared to 8.7%)

-- A smaller percentage of local workers employed in Health Care and Social Assistance (9.1% compared to 11.7%)
+- A smaller percentage of local workers employed in the field of Health Care and Social Assistance (9.1% compared to 11.7%)